Redemption198/nuxt-url-shortener/README.md

 ## Securing the app

 This app uses the (Nuxt Security)[https://github.com/Baroshem/nuxt-security] module with its default values.
-The module documentation is available (here)[https://nuxt-security.vercel.app/].
+Module documentation is available (here)[https://nuxt-security.vercel.app/].

 ## Development Server